top of page

 APPLICATIONS ARE CLOSED NOW.

-The United Nations Association in Canada (UNA-Canada) is proud to announce the winner of its second annual Youth Global Citizen Prize.
+The United Nations Association in Canada (UNA-Canada) is pleased to announce the winner of its 2023 Youth Global Citizen Prize.
 UNA-Canada invited young Canadians between the ages of 18 and 30 to share their perspectives on what qualities, for them, makes a Global Citizen.
-UNA-Canada received an abundance of thoughtful, inspiring, and innovative submissions, in a spectrum of creative formats, for jury consideration.
+The jury had an array of thoughtful, inspiring, and innovative submissions, in a spectrum of creative formats, for consideration.

 “'Understanding our place in the world is a journey that takes many twists and turns.
-The Young Global Citizen Award recognizes exception youth who have taken the first step along their unique path and who are ready to share their experience with us all” – Jaime Webbe, UNA-Canada President & CEO.
+The Young Global Citizen Award recognizes exceptional youth who have taken the first step along their unique path and who are ready to share their experience with us all” – Jaime Webbe, UNA-Canada CEO.

-A call for submissions towards our 2022 Youth Global Citizen Prize will be available on our website soon – please stay tuned!
+A call for submissions towards our 2024 Youth Global Citizen Prize will be available in late spring on our website (www.unac.org)

 UNA-Canada invited young Canadians between the ages of 18 and 30 to share their perspectives on what qualities, for them, makes a Global Citizen.
 UNA-Canada received an abundance of thoughtful, inspiring, and innovative submissions, in a spectrum of creative formats, for jury consideration.